Nickelodeon Animation Studio

-Nickelodeon Animation Studio Inc. (also known as Nickelodeon Animation Studios and Nick Animation) is an American animation studio owned by Paramount Skydance Corporation through the Nickelodeon Group.
-It has created many original animated television programs for Nickelodeon, Nicktoons, and Nick Jr., such as SpongeBob SquarePants, The Fairly OddParents, Rugrats, Avatar: The Last Airbender, and The Loud House, among various others.
-Since the 2010s, the studio has also produced its own series based on preexisting IP purchased by Paramount Skydance Corporation, such as Teenage Mutant Ninja Turtles and Winx Club.
-In November 2019, Nickelodeon Animation Studio signed a multiple-year output deal for Netflix, which will include producing content, in both new and preexisting IP, for the streaming platform, while also doing so for Paramount+.
+Nickelodeon Animation Studio is an American animation studio owned by Paramount Skydance Corporation via CBS Studios.
+It has created original animated television programs for Nickelodeon, Nicktoons, and Nick Jr., such as SpongeBob SquarePants, Dora the Explorer, The Fairly OddParents, Rugrats, Blue's Clues, Hey Arnold!, The Ren & Stimpy Show, Rocko's Modern Life, Invader Zim, The Adventures of Jimmy Neutron, Boy Genius, Avatar: The Last Airbender, and The Loud House, among various others.
+Since the 2010s, the studio has also produced its own series based on pre-existing IP purchased by Paramount Skydance Corporation, such as Teenage Mutant Ninja Turtles and Winx Club.
+In November 2019, Nickelodeon Animation Studio signed a multiple-year output deal for Netflix, which included producing content in both new and preexisting IP for the streaming platform, while also doing so for Paramount+.

 The studio was founded in 1992 under the name Games Animation Inc. as a subsidiary of a pre-existing company named Games Productions (now known as Nickelodeon Productions).
 It oversaw the production of three animated programs for Nickelodeon: Doug, Rugrats and The Ren & Stimpy Show.
-In 1992, Nickelodeon began work on Games Animation's first fully in-house series, Rocko's Modern Life.
-Games Animation produced much of the network's mid-1990s output in partnership with other animation companies like Klasky Csupo.
+In 1992, Games Animation began work on the first fully in-house Nicktoon, Rocko's Modern Life.
 In 1998, the studio moved from Studio City, California to Burbank with the construction of a new facility.
-It was renamed Nickelodeon Animation Studio and later Nickelodeon Studios Burbank.
+It was renamed Nickelodeon Animation Studio (Note: From 1998 to 2009, it was known as Nickelodeon Animation Studios, before its name was revised to its current singular wording.) and later Nickelodeon Studios Burbank.
 In 1999, a second facility in New York City was opened, named Nickelodeon Animation Studio New York.